m2108495/Bioinformatics_course/README.md

 $ tabix -p vcf ~/ngs_course/ dnaseqassignment /results/ NGS0001.vcf.gz

 # 10.3.
-Variant filtering
+Variant calling

 # The command is used as $ vcffilter -f "QUAL > 1 & QUAL / AO > 10 & SAF > 0 & SAR > 0 & RPR > 1 & RPL > 1" \ ~/ngs_course/ dnaseqassignment /results/ NGS0001.vcf.gz > ~/ngs_course/ dnaseqassignment /results/ NGS0001_filtered.vcf
 # filtering criteria
  # 1-  QUAL=probability that there is a polymorphism at the loci described by the record: 1 - P(locus is homozygous given the data)
 # 2- AO=Alternate allele observations, with partial observations recorded fractionally
 # 3- SAF=Number of alternate observations on the forward strand SAR=Number of alternate observations on the reverse strand
  # 4- RPL=Reads Placed Left: number of reads supporting the alternate balanced to the left (5’) of -the alternate allele RPR=Reads Placed Right: number of reads supporting the alternate balanced to the right (3’) of the alternate allele

 $ bedtools intersect -header -wa -a ~/ngs_course/ dnaseqassignment /results/ NGS0001_filtered.vcf -b ../chr22.genes.annotation.bed \~/ngs_course/ dnaseqassignment /results/ NGS0001_filtered.vcf